atoum/atoum/README.md

 * Allow for writing *reliable, readable, and clear* unit tests.

 To accomplish that, it massively uses capabilities provided by *PHP*, to give the developer *a whole new way* of writing unit tests.
-Therefore, it can be installed and integrated inside an existing project extremely easily, since it is only a *single PHAR archive*, which is the one and only entry point for the developper.
+Therefore, it can be installed and integrated into an existing project extremely easily, since it is only a *single PHAR archive*, which is the one and only entry point for the developer.
 Also, thanks to its *fluent interface*, it allows for writing unit tests in a fashion close to natural language.
 It also makes it easier to implement stubbing within tests, thanks to intelligent uses of *anonymous functions and closures*.
 *atoum* natively, and by default, performs the execution of each unit test within a separate [PHP](http://www.php.net) process, to warrant *isolation*.